C-Innovation/CI_Plotter/README.md

  Debug utility with plotter and color terminal

  # Features
- - 8 - channel plotter
+ - 8 - channel real-time plotter
  - colorized terminal
  - convenient analysis of graph results
  - saving graph results as JPEG and XLS